Viscously Spreading Accretion Disks around Black Holes: Implications for TDEs, LFBOTs and other Transients: Applications

 These scalings highlight the strong dependence of the RJ luminosity on BH mass (as emphasized by \citealt{mummery_fundamental_2023}) and that the luminosity is also sensitive to the initial disk mass and angular momentum.
 We plot different models that show this dependence of the disk optical-UV emission for both pressure prescriptions in Figure \ref{fig:TDE_Lnu_comparisons}.
 We explore a range of initial $M_{d,0}$ and $R_{d,0}$, where in the fiducial models we take the initial disk mass we get from taking into consideration super-Eddington outflows from equation (\ref{eq:Md0}).
 The left panel of Figure \ref{fig:TDE_Lnu_comparisons} shows that the disk mass, initial radius, and viscosity all impact the early-time luminosity, but their effects are smaller than the difference between our fiducial $M_\bullet = 10^{6-7} M_\odot$ models.
 That being said, by far the biggest difference in the models is produced by comparing our magnetic pressure vs gas pressure dominated models (left vs. right panels).
 This reflects the large difference in $H/R$ and thus viscous heating and emission between these models.
 The late-time luminosities in TDEs, if indeed associated with a quasi-steady disk, are incompatible with the disk collapsing to the gas pressure dominated branch as a result of thermal/viscous instabilities.
+Even the dimmest detected plateau still has a luminosity of $\sim7\times 10^{40}$ erg s$^{-1}$ \citep[see][Fig. 8]{mummery_fundamental_2023}, which is far too bright to be explained by the dimmer luminosities we predict for gas pressure supported disks.
 The late-time luminosities are, however, reasonably consistent with the magnetically dominated models considered here.

 Figure \ref{fig:TDE_Lnu_comparisons} shows that there is an increase in the early-time luminosity for higher $R_{d,0}$ in the magnetized viscosity model, but this increase is not monotonic.
 If we consider $R_{d,0}=9r_t$ we see that the luminosity is actually a bit lower than the $R_{d,0}=4r_t$ model, suggesting that for a given model there is a value of $R_d$ that will maximize the early optical/UV luminosity of the disk.
 This occurs when $k_BT_\mathrm{eff}(R_d)\sim h\nu$ i.e. while the optical/UV remains on the Rayleigh-Jeans tail.
 We define this radius as